 - Primary coordination of health services shall be through a trained school health care practitioner with the support and direction of Quakertown Christian School, Quakertown School District, and the Bucks County Health Department.

-- Quakertown Christian School shall collaborate with Quakertown School District and community health liaisons and resources to promote health and wellness for students, families, staff, and community.
+- Quakertown Christian School shall collaborate with Quakertown School District and community health liaisons and resources to promote health and wellness for students, families, staff, and the community.

 - A coordinated program of accessible health services shall be provided to students and staff and shall include violence prevention, school safety, communicable disease prevention, health screening, including Body Mass Index (BMI), community health referrals, and immunizations, parenting skills, first aid, and other priority health education topics.